percona/pmm/docs/reference/dashboards/kubernetes_monitor_operators.md

 For information on setting up monitoring for the Kubernetes cluster health, see [documentation](https://docs.percona.com/percona-operator-for-mysql/pxc/monitor-kubernetes.html).

-This setup has been tested with the PMM server as the centralized data storage and the Victoria Metrics Kubernetes monitoring stack as the metrics collector.
+This setup has been tested with the PMM Server as the centralized data storage and the Victoria Metrics Kubernetes monitoring stack as the metrics collector.
 These steps may also apply if you use another Prometheus-compatible storage.

 ## Kubernetes overview